 NRA's Initial Complaint

 May 11, 2018

-On May 11, the NRA filed suit against the New York State Department of Financial Services (“DFS”), New York Governor Andrew Cuomo, and DFS Superintendent Maria T. Vullo alleging violations of the NRA’s First Amendment rights.
+On May 11, the NRA filed suit against the New York State Department of Financial Services (“DFS”), New York Governor Andrew Cuomo, and (now former) DFS Superintendent Maria T. Vullo alleging violations of the NRA’s First Amendment rights.
 Read the Complaint.

 State's Motion to Dismiss